-- 1. First offense/low level infraction: A discussion with TES SFA leadership - 2.
-Second offense/mid level infraction: A record of incident sent to worker's manager and TES SFA leadership can decide to have project privileges altered or removed based on the behavioral problem (could include removing various privileges including funding lines, supervising of mentees/technicians/students, presenting project results at conferences, participation in field campaigns, etc.) - 3.
-Third offense/high level infractions: Removal from the TES SFA project - General examples of Low level infractions: Bullying, Belittling - General examples of Medium level infractions: Intimidation, Discrimination, Harassment - General examples of High level infractions: Breaking Federal/state/local Laws, Sexual Misconduct how their behaviors impact others, and providing support to the staff negatively impacted by the behaviors.
+- 1. First offense/low level infraction: A discussion with TES SFA leadership - Second offense/mid level infraction: A record of incident sent to worker's manager and TES SFA leadership can decide to have project privileges altered or removed based on the behavioral problem (could include removing various privileges including funding lines, supervising of mentees/technicians/students, presenting project results at conferences, participation in field campaigns, etc.) - 3.
+Third offense/high level infractions: Removal from the TES SFA project - General examples of Low level infractions: Bullying, Belittling - General examples of Medium level infractions: Intimidation, Discrimination, Harassment - General examples of High level infractions: Breaking Federal/state/local Laws, Sexual Misconduct

+Of primary importance is ensuring the safety and security of project participants, and that requires holding people accountable for their behaviors, helping them understand how their behaviors impact others, and providing support to the staff negatively impacted by the behaviors.
 But we also need to practice kindness and forgiveness, by helping offending staff correct undesirable behaviors and provide apologies as appropriate.
 We need to recognize that humans will make mistakes, and that interactions within a large and diverse team may unintentionally result in misunderstandings.
 We need to take care of each other, and accommodate both healing and forgiveness, in order to move forward together and continue our science journey.